The Umbrella Academy: The Biggest Differences Between the Comics and the Show

 Not only where they seemingly together, but they also starred in a band, and were even going to run away together, until 7 realised that The Academy needed 2, and decided to leave for Paris without him.

-On Number 2’s part he seems to of had a doomed to fail romance with Detective Patch when he was younger (another character created for the show), and of course in the show Number 7 has Howard Jenkins, but there are no hints what so ever of the two having a romantic link, perhaps leaving it open for exploration in future seasons.
+On Number 2’s part he seems to have had a doomed to fail romance with Detective Patch when he was younger (another character created for the show), and of course, in the show Number 7 has Howard Jenkins.
+Still, there are no hints what so ever of the two having a romantic link, perhaps leaving it open for exploration in future seasons.

 (Definitely Not A) Planet of the Chimps